 During August Kesselring inspected much of the 'Gotisch-Linie' defences and expressed himself well satisfied.
 A German report of a time early in September listed the fact that the defences contained 2,376 machine gun posts, 479 anti-tank gun, mortar and assault gun positions, 75 miles (120 km) of wire entanglements, and considerable lengths of anti-tank ditch, but also pointed out the fact that only four of the planned total of 30 88-mm (3.465-in) PzKpfw V Panther medium tank gun turrets had been sited in their static emplacements.

 The balance of forces at about the time the battle for the 'Gotisch-Linie' began with the British in the east and the Americans in the west, the latter having first to break though the 'Arno-Linie' defences, was 26 German divisions including six Panzer and Panzergrenadier divisions, and some six divisions of Benito Mussolini’s revived Fascist Italian state, against 21 Allied divisions including four armoured divisions.
-As the Axis air strength in Italy had been reduced to just 120 German aircraft (40 single-seat fighters, 45 reconnaissance aircraft and 35 wholly obsolete Junkers Ju 87 dive-bombers) and 50 Italian single-seater fighters, the Allies had the benefit of complete superiority in the air.
+As the Axis air strength in Italy had been reduced to just 120 German aircraft (40 single-seat fighters, 45 reconnaissance aircraft and 35 wholly obsolete Junkers Ju 87 single-engined dive-bombers) and 50 Italian single-seat fighters, the Allies had the benefit of complete superiority in the air.